Origin of the uncurling metric formalism from an Inverse Problems regularization method: Abstract

 \section{Abstract}

-As we have previously shown, recognition of an algebra's space of uncurling metrics leads to a generalization of the usual algebra norm and a novel set of isomorphism invariants.
-It is herein detailed how this arose in the context of a particular Inverse Problems regularization method.
+As we have previously shown, recognition of an algebra's group of uncurling metrics leads to a generalization of the usual algebra norm and a novel set of isomorphism invariants.
+It is herein detailed how this arose in the analysis of an unusual Inverse Problems regularization method.